anodyne/nova/README.md

 * updated the way updates are checked to use PHP's version\_compare function
 * updated the constants config file
 * updated the docking model methods to be listed alphabetically
+* updated the jquery ui to version 1.8rc2
+* updated the head include files with the new jquery ui css naming scheme
+* updated all the skins with the new naming scheme
+* updated the user section view files to use the new form layout
+* updated the characters section view files to use the new form layout
+* updated the skin stylesheets to tweak the new form layout
+* updated the manage section view files to use the new form layout on some pages
+* updated the site section view files to use the new form layout on some pages
+* updated the admin section to clean up some UI inconsistencies
 * fixed bug where the site messages always showed the type as page title (#74)
 * fixed bug where the system versions accordion broke when there were multiple versions
 * fixed bug where the system versions threw an error when only one version was in the database